tmaxsoft-us/ofasm/docs/interface/README.md

 > **NOTE: The name of the given program(OFASM) must be defined in the online System Definition (SD) as ASSEMBLER to use OFASM_VM_LOAD interface**

 ## Section 2.
-Iplementation of OFASM interface
+Implementation of OFASM interface

 This section demonstrates how to implement the OFASM interfaces.